yangzhenlong1993/darwinmall/README.md

 ## Project Description

-The Darwin Mall project is a set of e-commerce projects, including the front-end commercial system and the content management system, based on SpringCloud, SpringCloud Alibaba, and MyBatis Plus.
-The front-end comm system includes: user login, registration, product search, product details, shopping cart, order, and other modules.
+The Darwin Mall project is a set of e-commerce projects, including the front-end commercial system and the content management system and the backend system, based on SpringCloud, SpringCloud Alibaba, and MyBatis Plus.
+The front-end commercial system includes: user login, registration, product search, product details, shopping cart, order, and other modules.
 The background management system includes seven modules: system management, commodity system, preferential marketing, inventory system, order system, user system, and content management.